Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-The Sheriff’s Office holds auctions each Tuesday and Thursday at 9 a.m., with the exception of holidays.
+The Sheriff’s Office holds auctions each Tuesday at 9:30 am, with the exception of holidays.
 Check the Sales Schedule (PDF)

 Third-party bidders are urged to research whether or not any liens, mechanics liens, second or third mortgages, or any other judgment liens held against a property are the responsibility of winning bidder.
 Liens may be settled between the homeowner and the lender prior to the auction, however there is no guarantee.
 It is the responsibility of the bidder to examine the title of the property.
 Public court records regarding the property can be found at the Lake County Circuit Clerk’s Office.
 The telephone number is 847-377-3380.

 Yes.
 On the sale day, bidders are required to place a minimum 10% deposit of the maximum amount they are willing to spend for the property.
 If the bid exceeds the bidder’s maximum amount available, the bidder will automatically be out of the bidding process.
 Keep in mind there may be a number of people bidding for the same property.
 An opening bid is provided by the lender as a starting point.
 If an opening bid is not provided by the lender, the property will not go to auction on that day.
 The opening bid can be found on the Foreclosed Property Listings the day before the scheduled sale date.
 The balance is due no later than two business days after the scheduled sale date.
 The Sheriff’s Office accepts certified funds (i.e. bank checks) and/or cash.
 Personal checks, loan approval notes from a bank or wire transfers will not be accepted.